Quinten/mini-web-game/README.md

 }
 ```

-This renders a white square that dissapears when clicked. `next: []` replaces `system.states` with an empty array.
+This renders a white square that dissapears when clicked.
+The line `next: ['game']` removes `myScene` from the active states.

 ### Adding logic